 What exactly is biohazard waste?

 Biohazard waste is defined as a biological material that has the potential to taint an object or individual that comes into contact with it.
-In even simpler terms, a biohazardous waste product can be anything contaminated with potentially infectious materials.
+In even simpler terms, the definition of a biohazardous waste product can be anything contaminated with potentially infectious materials.

 - Blood and blood products

 - IV tubing, Blood Transfusion Bags and Suction Canisters

 - Cultures, stocks, or any laboratory agent that may be contaminated with an infectious disease (often defined as microbiological waste)

 2 / Any type of waste produced in the room of a patient diagnosed with a communicable disease